Cysharp/MemoryPack/README.md

 `(byte memberCount, [values...])`

 Object has 1byte unsigned byte as member count in header.
 Member count allows `0` to `249`, `255` represents object is `null`.
 Values store memorypack value for the number of member count.

+### Version Tolerant Object

+`(byte memberCount, [varint byte-length-of-values...], [values...])`

+Version Tolerant Object is similar as Object but has byte length of values in header. varint follows these sepc, first sbyte is value or typeCode and next X byte is value.
+0~127 = unsigned byte value, -1~-120 = signed byte value, -121 = byte, -122 = sbyte, -123 = ushort, -124 = short, -125 = uint, -126 = int, -127 = ulong, -128 = long.

 ### Tuple